SandyLdn/SandyLdn/README.md

-## Welcome to Sandra's Networking and and Computer Systems Professional Portfolio 👋
+## Welcome to Sandra's Networking & Computer Systems Professional Portfolio 👋
 Hello, I'm Sandra.
 A Junior Networking and Computer Systems Technician.
 My experience focuses on Information Technology Administration, on Windows and Linux Operating Systems, on and off premises: installing, configuring and maintaining computer hardware and software infrastructure.
 Currently, I am advancing my expertise as a Cloud and Network Engineering student at Western Governors University, having graduated from Seneca Polytechnic.

 <h2>Skills:</h2>